David Grubbs

 David Grubbs (born September 21, 1967) is an American composer, guitarist, pianist, and vocalist.
 He was a founding member of Squirrel Bait, Bastro, and Gastr del Sol.
-He has also played in Codeine, The Red Krayola, Bitch Magnet and The Wingdale Community Singers.
+He has also played in Codeine, Red Krayola, Bitch Magnet and The Wingdale Community Singers.

 Music career

 Grubbs' first band was a brief-lived punk/new wave group called The Happy Cadavers that released the four-song 7" record With Illustrations in 1982.
 Grubbs then formed a hardcore punk band called Squirrelbait Youth that later evolved into the influential Louisville, Kentucky group Squirrel Bait, releasing a 12" EP and an album on Homestead Records.
 Grubbs's next group was the post-punk power trio Bastro, which released an EP and two albums on Homestead.
 In 1991 Bastro morphed into the more avant-garde Gastr del Sol.
 This project soon became essentially a partnership between Grubbs and Jim O'Rourke after the band's first album.
 The albums released by the duo include Crookt, Crackt, or Fly, Upgrade & Afterlife, and Camoufleur.
 In this period, Grubbs also contributed to other projects, including guitar for two tracks on Codeine's 1994 album The White Birch and guitar, piano, and harmonium on recordings by Palace Music, Will Oldham, Royal Trux, Dirty Three, Matmos, Richard Buckner, Tony Conrad, Pauline Oliveros, Arnold Dreyblatt, and many others.

 Since the breakup of Gastr del Sol in 1997, Grubbs has released numerous solo and collaborative records, mostly on the Drag City label, for which he co-directed the Dexter's Cigar sub-label.
 In 2000, his album The Spectrum Between was named "Album of the Year" in the Sunday Times.

 His 2017 album Creep Mission was described by The Quietus as "a typically playful and intellectually ambitious set – and is as good an entry into the world of Grubbs as any."

 In 2018, Grubbs released Failed Celestial Creatures, a collaboration with Japanese guitarist and electronic musician Taku Unami.
 According to Pitchfork, the album "feels of a piece with Grubbs’ last two records under his own name, Creep Mission and Prismrose, both nominal solo releases that each features a handful of guests.
 On all three albums, Grubbs uses the presence of collaborators to play with drones, repetition, and improvisatory interplay, taking his style to a more intuitive place."